-The longer you exercise the more of the bodies stores of glucose will be used up and the greater the risk of a hypo if you do not supplement with extra carbohydrates (see ExCarbs)
+The longer you exercise the more of the body’s stores of glucose will be used up and the greater the risk of a low if you do not supplement with extra carbs.

-What are my blood glucose levels like before I start to exercise?
+What are my blood glucose levels, before I start to exercise?

-Checking blood glucose levels a few times (for example every 30 minutes 2 hours before) before you start to exercise tells you whether they are rising or falling and therefore whether you need to think about extra carbohydrates.
+You should check blood glucose levels immediately before starting.
+Also, check blood glucose levels every 30 minutes during, and up to 2 hours before you start to exercise so that you are aware of whether you are rising and falling and therefore will need to think about extra carbs.

 Have I had a significant hypo in the last 24 hours?

 It is best to avoid exercise for the first 24 hours after a severe low blood glucose level.